 Jack’s face sank, his vibe went covert.
 He turned away.

-Then a different filmstrip running: that of Baybee’s nephew, IAN, slouching on one end of the couch, smooth beneath his tank-top, a lift to the crotch of his sweats.
+Then a different filmstrip running: that of Baybee’s nephew, Richie, Jr., slouching on one end of the couch, smooth beneath his tank-top, a lift to the crotch of his sweats.
 He removes his brand-new Athletics cap and sets it in his lap.
-A glance then, finally, toward the intrigued MARVIN, who queerly shies away.
+A glance then, finally, toward the intrigued Marvin, who queerly shies away.
 (How unlike that feeling he had while romancing Baybee, that time they’d tried screwing, and she bled, made a stain on the sheets.
 No apologies, not another mention, only drinks, more pot.)
-This nephew of hers, this boy Ian, this preteen kin, sparkles, sparks a flame of love; with a fool’s grin, Marvin takes his leave, to breathe, fleeing to the bath, where he checks his face for bliss.
-Upon his return to the den, with Ian gone, the crazy coed brings a fist to his chest, palpitating.
+This nephew of hers, this boy Richie, this preteen kin, sparkles, sparks a flame of love; with a fool’s grin, Marvin takes his leave, to breathe, fleeing to the bath, where he checks his face for bliss.
+Upon his return to the den, with the boy gone, the crazy coed brings a fist to his chest, palpitating.
 Replay.